eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-12_witness-updated-to-0-19-6-and-server-using-zram.md

 - - -

-This page is synchronized from the post: [Witness Updated to 0.19.6 and Server using ZRAM!](https://steemit.com/@justyy/witness-updated-to-0-19-6-and-server-using-zram)
+This page is synchronized from the post: ['Witness Updated to 0.19.6 and Server using ZRAM!'](https://steemit.com/@justyy/witness-updated-to-0-19-6-and-server-using-zram)